The European market potential for soap

 Tips:

-- Use natural ingredients such as oils, spices or minerals.
+- Use (sustainably produced) natural ingredients such as oils, spices or minerals.
+Ideally, you should source these locally.
 For more information, see our studies on natural ingredients for cosmetics.

 - Clearly communicate the sustainable aspects of your soap to your buyer.
 Make sure you can prove your claims by showing your recipes, processes and/or certification.

-- For more information, see our special study on sustainability in HDHT for more information, as well as our webinar on sustainability in the European HDHT market.
+- For more information, see our study on sustainability in HDHT, our tips on going green and becoming socially responsible, and our webinars on sustainability in the European HDHT market and sustainable innovations for your HDHT business.

 A major long-term trend in soaps is to add a playful touch.
-Using playfulness is a deep and good way to connect to consumers.
-You can add humour or playfulness with colour, figurative or other expressive shapes, texts on the soaps, and playful packaging.
+Using playfulness is a good way to connect with consumers.
+You can add playfulness or humour with colour, figurative or other expressive shapes, text on soaps, and playful packaging.
 This trend is closely connected to the gift aspect of soap.
-Especially in the middle segments it is a common strategy.
-As such, playful soaps are usually somewhat more price-sensitive than soaps that are more ‘serious’, such as a wellness soap.
+Especially in the middle segments, it is a common strategy.
+Playful soaps are usually more price-sensitive than soaps that are more ‘serious’, like a wellness soap.

 Tip: